Angry Geithner once warned S&P about U.S. downgrade: filing

 McGraw said he learned of Geithner's concerns from a message left by a former subordinate at the Federal Reserve Bank of New York, where Geithner had been president in 2008.

+A spokeswoman for Geithner said on Tuesday: "The allegation that former Secretary Geithner threatened or took any action to prompt retaliatory government action against S&P is false."

-The U.S. Department of Justice, which brought the civil fraud lawsuit, did not immediately respond to a request for comment.
-New York Fed spokesman Jack Gutt declined to comment.
+The U.S. Department of Justice, through a spokeswoman, declined to comment.
+New York Fed spokesman Jack Gutt also declined to comment.

 In its lawsuit, the U.S. government accused S&P of hurting banks and credit unions by inflating ratings to win more fees from issuers, and then failing to downgrade debt backed by deteriorating mortgage-backed securities fast enough.